ryendu/GradientDescend/README.md

 ### [**ConfettiSwiftUI**](https://github.com/simibac/ConfettiSwiftUI)
 ConfettiSwiftui is a package built by **Simon Bachmann** that contains a variety of customizable SwiftUI confetti.
 The confetti displayed in GradientDescend is from the ConfettiSwiftUI package and adds a fun element to GradientDescend.

-## Thanks
+## Thanks 🙃
 I'd like to thank some of my **friends** for their inspiration and support during my dubdub journey.

 Thank you [aheze](https://github.com/aheze) and his [Club Day App](https://github.com/AHSCodingClub/ClubDay2022) for inspiration on the bubbles!

+Thank you Madhav for going through DubDub with me and keeping me sane during ssc weekend.

-Thank you Christina, Allyson, and Claire's for your support in my WWDC SSC grind and being there for me as awesome friends!
+Thank you Cristina, Allysun, Clear, and Moneeca for supporting my DubDub grind and being there for me as awesome friends!

 ## Images